White 6399 metres, CR72.5/133

 064 814 2117

 Goldfields West is a charming and old-fashioned bushveld course west of Johannesburg, in North West Province, which has changed little over the years.
-It’s a tranquil getaway, a beautiful oasis in the heart of gold mining country.
+It’s a tranquil getaway, a beautiful oasis of a nature reserve in the heart of gold mining country.
 In days gone by golfers used to light fires around the clubhouse and braai after a round.

-It was thanks to the largesse of the mining companies in earlier years that several attractive courses were built in the area, and handsomely subsidised for many years.
-Goldfields is one of the few remaining, following the closure of neighbouring Blyvooruitzicht and Stilfontein.
+It was thanks to the largesse of the mining company Gold Fields of South Africa in earlier years that several attractive courses were built in the area, and handsomely subsidised for many years.
+Goldfields, although now in private hands, is one of the few remaining, following the closure of neighbouring Blyvooruitzicht and Stilfontein.
 Goldfields West itself was liquidated in 2017 and bought by long-time club member Hans Vierra who has restored the quality of the course and the clubhouse.

 61 by Nathan Moore in 1999 medal